Getting Started¶

 Jabo’s Direct3D8 1.6 DirectX

-Older plugin that uses less resources than GLideN64, but has visual glitches (does not show invincibility).
+Older plugin that uses less resources than GLideN64, but has visual glitches, such as not showing invincibility.
 Only use if you can’t run GLideN64 or OpenGL.

 Azimer's Audio v0.30 (Old Driver) Recommended